-Pet sitters are often animal lovers with a background in animal care, such as veterinary medicine, training or grooming.
+Pet sitters offer the service of caring for pets while their owners are away.
+They are often animal lovers with a background in animal care, such as veterinary medicine, dog training or pet grooming.
 Some pet sitters maintain a primary career while pet sitting on the side.
 Others will work full-time for a pet sitting business.
-Some pet sitters will even start their own business.
+Some pet sitters will even start their own businesses.
 Most pet sitters have their own pets and realize how hard it can be to leave your pets in someone else’s care.
+A good pet sitter wants to get to know you and your pet in order to offer the best care possible.

 How to Find a Pet Sitter